cjlacasse/supplier-evaluation/README.md

 # supplier-evaluation
-Sample Drupal code for a Supplier Evaluation Application used to manage, assess, and communicate with suppliers
+Sample Drupal 7 custom modules for a Supplier Evaluation Application used to manage, assess, and communicate with suppliers.